-Previously, NZ IFRS had little guidance for 'unbundling' contracts into components.
+Previously, NZ IFRS had little specific guidance for 'unbundling' contracts into components.
 In contrast, NZ IFRS 15 contains detailed guidance and it is likely that many entities will need to amend their current accounting policies and approaches.
 This may have a significant effect on the pattern of revenue and profit recognition.
-Items that may need to be accounted for separately include incentives offered at the time of sale (such as free periodic servicing and maintenance for a specified period, or a warranty that goes beyond providing assurance that the item being supplied conforms with its agreed upon specification).